PinkCoffee/exercise_ajax/README.md

 # exercise_ajax

-changes has been made - Nicholai
+changes has been made (tutorial) - Nicholai